bereaetherton/Laurel-Wilt-Agent-Based-Model-/README.md

 	 Ricardo I Alcala

+#ABMBashScript is the SLURM script used when submitting this job to UF's HiPerGator; this script reads in the ParameterTable.txt and runs the simulation for each paramter combination.

 #distance.xlsx is a 1132x1132 matrix with the geodesic distances between groves.

+#NewABMforHpG_par.R is the entire simulation program.

 #av.centers.xlsx is a matrix containing data from the Miami avocado groves.